 Cats are athletic creatures that astound us with their acrobatics, but sometimes we have to modify our homes to keep them safe.
 From the product reviews, we picked the Fenestrelle Expandable Window Screen as our best overall window guard.
 It comes with two long-lasting guards to fit double-hung windows, and the product’s weatherstripping keeps the frame sealed against the window sill.
 The Joofan DIY Magnetic Window Screen was our pick for the best window guard for the money.
 It’s more durable than most inexpensive screens, and the magnetic frame is simple to detach for cleaning.

 Featured Image Credit: alekuwka, Shutterstock

 - A Quick Comparison of Our Favorites of 2023

 - The 10 Best Cat Window Guards and Screens

 - 1. Fenestrelle Expandable Window Screen – Best Overall

-- 2. Joofan DIY Magnetic Window Screen – Best Value
+- 2. Joofan Magnetic Window Screen – Best Value

 - 4. Safety 1st Screen Door Saver– Best for Kittens

 - 6. Home Intuition Adjustable Horizontal Window Screen